-The Plan is a pre-funded plan which invests assets in order to meet the future obligations to plan members.
+The Plan is a pre-funded plan which invests assets to meet the future obligations to plan members.
 The funded ratio of the Plan measures the ratio of fiduciary net position against the total pension liability and is an indicator of fiscal strength of the pre-funded pension fund's ability to meet the obligations of its members.
-An annual actuarial valuation is performed and the most recent valuation showed the funded status of 82.2%, an increase of 7.3% from the previous year.
-The increase is mostly attributable to the changes in the Plan's long-term municipal bond rate from 2.0% to 1.84% which significantly decreased the total pension liability in 2021.
+An actuarial valuation is performed annually, and the most recent valuation showed an actuarial funded status of 73.9%.